mfelleisen/Santorini/Code/Player/README.md

-##
+## The Player Arrangement

-A Player implements the mechanics of the Common/player-interface, meaning
+A _player_ implements the mechanics of the Common/player-interface, meaning

 - it could realize a MVC architecture to interact with a human being
 - it could perform remote procedure calls to other computers where a player